Last updated on May 31, 2026

 Omens first appeared in MTG on Tarkir: Dragonstorm (TDM) in 2025, in 13 designs across all colors.
 Like the adventure mechanic before it, omen cards donโt exist in a vacuum; they are part of another card and even share the same frame as the adventure cards.
 And in the case of TDM, omens are always a part of a dragon card.

 In TDM, we have a cycle of monocolor common dragons with omen, a cycle of uncommon dragons with off-color omen abilities, and three mono-color rares.
-Itโs interesting to note that Tarkir: Dragonstorm Commander (TDC) doesnโt have any omen cards, so barring an Alchemy card or two, weโre not seeing omens again anytime soon.
+Itโs interesting to note that Tarkir: Dragonstorm Commander (TDC) doesnโt have any omen cards, and while Alchemy added a few cards it's unclear how WotC will use omens going forward.

 Whatโs the Mana Value of an Omen?